My Neighbor Is On Medicaid Study

 In 1965, Congress enacted the creation of Medicare and Medicaid, declaring that older adults, people with disabilities, children and families living in poverty in America are entitled to a set of benefits to support them in living in the community.

-Lutheran Services in America, the association representing 300+ social ministry organizations of the Lutheran Church in the United States, opposes the proposal to so deeply cut the Medicaid budget.
+Lutheran Services in America, the association representing 300+ social ministry organizations of the Lutheran Church in the United States, has opposed proposals to so deeply cut the Medicaid budget.

 Our social ministry organizations, who together serve 1 in 50 Americans in some way each year, are working to innovate and remodel our services to serve our aging population while keeping as many supports as possible available for all of our neighbors who might need them.